fairlearn/fairlearn/docs/faq.rst

     algorithm can be evaluated using our metrics.

 Does Fairlearn support multi-class classification?
-    On the assessment side, Fairlearn's :class:`fairlearn.metrics.MetricFrame`
+    On the assessment side, Fairlearn's :class:`metrics.MetricFrame`
     can be used with any metrics for supervised learning, including those for multi-class classification.
     For example, it is possible to pass